febryandana/android-soil-sensor/README.md

   - Buzzer

 - Smartphone
-  - Android smartphone with GPS, Location, and USB On-The-Go support
+  - Android smartphone with support for GPS, Location, and USB On-The-Go

 **Images**
 - Application Design